Do YOU Need a Universal Studios Japan Express Pass?

 You know when the Florida theme parks put their entry time on their website and you therefore think ‘okay, I’ll turn up 10 minutes before and hit rope drop’ – forget that my friend.

-Despite the fact that the Japanese train system is punctual to a second, when it comes to theme park opening times, it’s the wild west out there.
+While the fact that the Japanese train system is punctual to a second, when it comes to theme park opening times, it’s the Wild West out there.

 They regularly open early – and not 5-10 minutes early, it can be up to an hour early.

-When the park is due to open at 9am it’s therefore recommended that you’re outside the gates ready to go at 7.30.
+When the park is due to open at 9 am it’s therefore recommended that you’re outside the gates ready to go at 7.30.
+Avoids making ‘crack of dawn’ joke above a picture of minion eggs.

 If you’re aiming for one of the other areas in the park, you’ll be able to get there and get on at least one ride, maybe two, before queue times increase.